Conchylicultor/JobScheduler/README.md

 make
 ```

-Then, to use the library, just include the headers (present in the `include/` folder) and link the generated `lib/job_scheduler.so`.
+To use the library, just include the headers (present in the `include/` folder).
+No `.cpp` files as this library is template based.
 After compilation, the examples present in the `build/` folder can be launched with `./a.out`.